-Memorandum To: The University of British Columbia community From: Office of the University Counsel Re: General Information on UBC Trade-marks Disclaimer: The information in this memorandum is intended to provide general guidance with respect to trade-mark law.
+Memorandum To: The University of British Columbia Community From: Office of the University Counsel Re: General Information on UBC Trade-Marks Disclaimer: The information in this memorandum is intended to provide general guidance with respect to trade-mark law.
 It is not a substitute for proper legal advice.

-Information Sheet on UBC Trade-marks
+General Information on UBC Trade-Marks

-The University of British Columbia enjoys a reputation as one of the most prestigious universities in Canada and the world.
+The University of British Columbia (UBC) enjoys a reputation as one of the most prestigious universities in Canada and the world.
 In order for UBC to continue to attract and retain talented students, faculty and staff, it must take active steps to protect its reputation and identity.
 One way in which the University protects its reputation is by registering and policing its trade-marks.
 This ensures that third parties cannot use the name, slogans, or visual identity of UBC for their own purposes or to confuse the public into thinking that they are affiliated with UBC.

 This memorandum is organized in two parts:

-- 1. A brief overview of Canadian trade-mark law: - 2.
-An introduction to UBC's trade-mark portfolio.
+- 1. A brief overview of Canadian trade-mark law; and - 2.
+Information on UBC trade-marks.